wenbobao/PPiOS-Rename/README.md

 -i 'deflate' -i 'curl_*'
 ```
 This will not obfuscate symbols named *deflate* and symbols that start with *curl_\**.

+### Exclusions

+When excluding items using either `-i` or `-F`, if the excluded item matches a class or protocol name, then this can lead to a cascade effect of exclusions.
+If a class is excluded, then it will also exclude all of the class's methods and properties.
+This can also include names of protocol methods/properties.

+For example, if a class name is excluded, then the following is also excluded: (assuming ClassName is the class name)

+1. ClassNameProtocol
+2. ClassNameDelegate
+3. All of the methods and properties defined within the class

+When excluding properties, the following names are also excluded: (assuming the propery name is `propertyName`)

+1. setPropertyName or *PropertyName, but not both (where * can be anything)
+2. setupPropertyName
+3. isPropertyName
+4. _isPropertyName
+5. _propertyName

 ### CocoaPods
 If you're using CocoaPods in your project you can also obfuscate symbols inside external libraries.
 The only thing you need is to specify path to Pods PBX project file.
 It's located inside the .xcodeproj directory.
 Utility will modify configurations and precompiled headers so that they're also obfuscated.